 For actions or tasks you’ll repeat often (or for the rest of your life potentially, in some cases) learn the best and most efficient method as early as you can.
 Try to do so from professionals who do that task routinely (e.g. learn to clean a toilet from a professional domestic cleaner).

 Cheap but freshly roasted and ground coffee is substantially better than expensive coffee that’s been sitting in your cupboard for ages.
-If you give a shit, just buy a subscription but stop going on about the nuances between varietals — it all tastes roughly like coffee with hints of something.
+If you give a shit, figure out whether you prefer a light or dark roast and buy a subscription but stop going on about the nuances between varietals — it all tastes roughly like coffee with hints of something.

 If you’re interested in tasting drinks, try whiskey or beer where the changes between regions, distillers/breweries, and ingredients can vary dramatically.
 An Islay single malt tastes very different from a blended Japanese whiskey, and a sour beer made with fruit in the mash tastes almost completely unlike a session IPA.